Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/2 - Fostering-the-development-of-your-concept.md

 This chapter consisted following key points:

 1. The key steps to bringing an innovative project to fruition
-2. The funcamentals of the company's strategy.
+2. The fundamentals of the company's strategy.
 3. Innovative strategies: The typology and value perceived by the costumer.
 4. The challenges of the intellectual property to exploit an innovation.